Scottish emigre P.T. Taylor was very much a self-made man with an eye to civic duty and Mosman’s progress; from city-escape idyll to a modern suburb.

 Voting at the rink

 The election was held on the 6th of June with votes cast at a skating-rink in Mosman.
-Whilst trawling trove, I noticed the sign ‘skating rink’ on this building in Mosman Bay – It was in this building that the meeting was called to decide on a split from North Sydney:
+Whilst trawling trove, I noticed the sign ‘skating rink’ on this historic building in Mosman Bay – It was in this building that the meeting was called to decide on a split from North Sydney:

-RH Harnett, Jr. nudged Taylor by 11 votes.
+RH Harnett, Jr. Pipping Taylor by 11 votes.

 The first meetings